username121546434/TerminalVideoPlayer/README.md

 # Building and contributing

 On Windows, you can just open the `TerminalVideoPlayer.sln` file in Visual Studio and it should just work.
-On other platforms, you will need to get the Opencv and {fmt} C++ libraries, which are both cross platform.
+On other platforms, you will need to get a C++ compiler and the Opencv and {fmt} C++ libraries, which are both cross platform.
 However, I have not tested this on other platforms, so I cannot be sure if it works on them.